oracle/node-oracledb/doc/api.md

 ## <a name="roundtrips"></a> 31.
 Database Round-trips

+A round-trip is defined as the trip from the Oracle client libraries (used by node-oracledb) to the database and back.
+Calling each node-oracledb function, or accessing each attribute, will require zero or more round-trips.
 Along with tuning an application's architecture and tuning its SQL statements, a general performance and scalability goal is to minimize [round-trips][124].
-A round-trip is defined as the trip from the Oracle client libraries (used by node-oracledb) to the database and back.

 Some general tips for reducing round-trips are:

 - Tune [`fetchArraySize`](#propdbfetcharraysize).
 - Use [`executeMany()`](#executemany) for optimal DML execution.
 - Only commit when necessary.
 Use [`autoCommit`](#propexecautocommit) on the last statement of a transaction.
-- Avoid over pinging with [`connection.ping()`](#connectionping) or by setting [`poolPingInterval`](#proppoolpoolpinginterval) too low.
 - For connection pools, use a callback to set connection state, see [Connection Tagging and Session State](#connpooltagging)
 - Make use of PL/SQL procedures which execute multiple SQL statements instead of executing them individually from node-oracledb.
+- Use scalar types instead of [Oracle Database object types](#objects).
+- Avoid overuse of [`connection.ping()`](#connectionping), and avoid setting [`poolPingInterval`](#proppoolpoolpinginterval) too low.

 Oracle's [Automatic Workload Repository][62] (AWR) reports show 'SQL*Net roundtrips to/from client' and are useful for finding the